BemiHQ/bemi/docs/docs/postgresql/source-database.md

 ![](/img/wal_level-writer-reboot.png)

 See the [AWS RDS user guides](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) to learn more about parameter groups.

+### Supabase

+[Supabase](https://supabase.com/) provisions PostgreSQL with the WAL level already set to `logical`.
+So, it is ready to be used.

+### Unsupported managed PostgreSQL options

+* [Render](https://render.com/).
+It doesn't allow enabling logical replication, see [this discussion](https://community.render.com/t/changing-postgres-wal-level-and-max-slot-wal-keep-size/4954).

 If you have issues in other PostgreSQL hosting environments, please [reach out](mailto:hi@bemi.io) to us and we will send you detailed instructions on how to set it up.